 Symbols in a slots game.
 Three of these symbols are often needed to unlock a bonus round, win free spins or similar.
-Scatter rarely need to appear on any specific line
+Scatters rarely need to appear on any specific line

 to generate a win.

-Refers to a bet in a slots game.
-The player presses the spin button to spin the reel one time.
+Refers to a bet in a slot game.
+The player presses the spin button to spin the reel once.

 System integration fee